 A franchise is a business that is built for someone else.
-Thinking about your own business in those terms can give you fresh perspective on what will make your business more sellable when you’re ready to go to market.
+Thinking about your own business in those terms can give you a fresh perspective on what will make your business more sellable when you’re ready to go to market.
 And acting on that insight will make your business more productive and profitable in the here and now.

 I’ve seen firsthand business owners who fail miserably when they open a second or third location.
-Often the efforts that made them successful at their original store, restaurant or office aren’t sustainable.
+Often the efforts that made them successful at their original store, restaurant, or office aren’t sustainable.

 There are many good books on how to go about systemizing your business.
 You can’t make it happen by wishing it so—it takes a plan and a small step towards implementing the plan each week.

-It can seem daunting if you’re just starting out, but think of it like driving in the dark of night with headlights.
+It can seem daunting if you’re just starting out through franchising, but think of it like driving in the dark of night with headlights.
 You might only see some 200 feet ahead, but you’re still able to navigate for the whole trip.
 You don’t have to see everything at once to move forward.
 Likewise, test and measure one change at a time.
 Do a little and get it right.